University of Minnesota Procedure

 • monitor and document required daily tests

-• submit pool logs monthly to DEHS
+• submit pool logs monthly to the EHO

-• close pools whenever lifesaving equipment is not available
+• close pools whenever lifesaving equipment is not available.

 Pool Construction